8r0wn13/hacker101_ctf/Petshop Pro.md

 After changing the amounts to zero and click on Check Out, it will show the summary and the flag.</br>

 ## Solution 2nd flag
+When checking if there are other endpoints, it seems there is a login portal accepting credentials in clear text.</br>
+Trying different usernames, result in the same error message "Invalid username".</br>
+Brute-force first the username with Hydra (I have Burp Community Edition and Intruder is limited in this version and therefore very slow).
+Hence, I use Hydra.</br>

+hydra -L names.txt -p aaa 34.209.233.57 http-post-form "/67acabbcfcd64a73d8e5f43d5cd8947d.ctf.hacker101.com/login:username=^USER^&password=^PASS^:Incorrect password" -T 32